 Monitoring for side effects like nausea or fatigue for early adjustment

-Patients usually receive guidance from licensed care teams and can pair this therapy with gut-support supplements from our Digestive Health Collection under advice.
+Patients should only take Tirzepatide under licensed medical supervision.
+Consult your doctor before using any supplements alongside prescription medication.
 See more in our comprehensive guide on prescription medications for weight loss available in the Philippines.
 In addition, users are often advised to eat smaller, lower-fat meals to reduce the risk of gastrointestinal discomfort.
 Taking the shot at the same time every week also helps maintain steady results.
 Keeping a journal of weekly progress and symptoms is highly recommended.

 Who Should Be Cautious or Avoid It?